 - Wide: Good for tasks like leveling earth, making snow pits, or digging large fire or latrine pits.

-- Pointed: Good for digging in hard earth or making small, deep holes (such as sanitation holes or holes for shelter stakes).
+- Pointed: Good for digging in hard dirt or making small, deep holes (such as sanitation holes or holes for shelter stakes).

 - Flat: Good for wider, shallow holes such as fire pits or digging snow caves.